truongnat/core-concept-js/when-code-run.md

-# When code javascript run ?
+# When code javascript run?

  * When code javascript run, it creates: